A bit of Seattle, Vancouver and popping over to the beautiful island of Victoria and what not to miss!

 We made the ferry to go to Victoria on Vancouver Island, which was a lovely crossing through numerous small islands.
 (On the map, from Tsawwassen to Swartz Bay.)

 One of the main reasons I wanted to go to Victoria was to visit the renowned Butchart Gardens*.
 I’ve been to some gorgeous gardens in the US and Europe, but this one truly is awe-inspiring.
 It was a spectacular feast for the eyes.
-Whilst there, I treated my daughter to afternoon tea, and I won’t just tell you not to miss the phenomenal gardens, but do not miss the afternoon tea either.
-Everything from the view, to the scones was so enjoyable–we both really had a lovely time lingering over the savories and sweets.
+Whilst there, I treated my daughter to afternoon tea.
+I won’t just tell you not to miss the phenomenal gardens, but do not miss the afternoon tea either.
+Everything from the view, to the scones was very enjoyable.
+We had a lovely time lingering over the savories and sweets.

 We then walked through breathtaking gardens, each one with a more stunning array of flowers or a more impressive view, than the last!